Citronelle in Mobile County, Alabama — The American South (East South Central)

 Erected 1965 by The Historic Mobile Preservation Society.

 Location.
 31° 4.512′ N, 88° 14.023′ W. Marker is in Citronelle, Alabama, in Mobile County.
 Marker is on Center Street (County Route 41) 0.3 miles north of Boy Scout Road, on the right when traveling north.
 Touch for map.
 The marker is at the site of Camp Pushmataha, a Boy Scout camp.
 There is a sign just off Center Street, telling you where to turn.
 The camp area next to the road is parklike, and is set up like a roadside rest area.
 Marker is in this post office area: Citronelle AL 36522, United States of America.

 Other nearby markers.
-At least 2 other markers are within 18 miles of this marker, measured as the crow flies.
-Andrews Chapel (approx. 17.7 miles away); Town of McIntosh (approx. 17.9 miles away).
+At least 3 other markers are within 18 miles of this marker, measured as the crow flies.
+"Having Surrendered Their Arms, the War, to Them, Was Over" (a few steps from this marker); Andrews Chapel (approx. 17.7 miles away); Town of McIntosh (approx. 17.9 miles away).

 Categories. • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 27, 2018.
 This page originally submitted on May 31, 2011, by Karl Stelly of Gettysburg, Pennsylvania.
-This page has been viewed 1,255 times since then and 56 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on May 31, 2011, by Karl Stelly of Gettysburg, Pennsylvania. • Craig Swain was the editor who published this page.
+This page has been viewed 1,288 times since then and 7 times this year.
+Last updated on November 25, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2, 3, 4, 5. submitted on May 31, 2011, by Karl Stelly of Gettysburg, Pennsylvania. • Andrew Ruppenstein was the editor who published this page.